White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox and Kansas City Royals will play on Friday at Guaranteed Rate Field, at 8:10 PM ET, with Luis Robert and Vinnie Pasquantino -- two hot hitters -- expected to produce at the plate.
+Luis Robert and the Chicago White Sox will play Vinnie Pasquantino and the Kansas City Royals on Saturday at Guaranteed Rate Field, at 2:10 PM ET.

-Oddsmakers list the White Sox as -130 moneyline favorites, while giving the underdog Royals +105 moneyline odds.
-The total is 9.5 runs for this contest (with -105 odds to go over and -115 odds to go under).
+The Royals have been listed as +150 moneyline underdogs in this matchup against the favored White Sox (-185).
+The over/under for the contest is set at 9 runs.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.